Consent2Go Q&A

 Why is the Address Field blank?

-We are NOT using the address field of Consent2Go per member.
-This address field on the members first page of their record, will be blank from the outset.
+We are NOT using the address field of Consent2Go per Participant/Youth Member.
+This address field on the members first page of their record, will be blank from the outset and is to remain blank.
 This data is stored within our Scout Membership System (SMS) and does not need to be replicated in Consent2Go.

-Consent2Go allows Parents and Guardians to update their own address but does not allow them to see or update the primary address on the member profile.
+Consent2Go allows Parents/Guardians to update their own address but does not allow them to see or update the primary address on the member profile.
 As it is blank - this is a good thing.
 Updates to the address should be made directly in SMS or emailed to membership@scoutsqld.com.au for the State Office to update SMS for you / the member.

 For technical assistance please always email to techsupport@scoutsqld.com.au